Integerous/TIL/AWS/10000_Foot_Overview.md

 - EC2 (Elastic Compute Cloud)
 - EC2 Container Service
 - Elastic Beanstalk
+  - Automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring based on the code you upload to it
 - Lambda
+  - Run code without having to worry about provisioning any underlying resources (such as virtual machines, databases, etc.)
 - Lightsail
 - Batch

 ### Storage
 - S3 (Simple Storage Service)
+  - Offers durable, available storage for flat files
 - EFS (Elastic File System)
 - Glacier
+  - Would be the best choice for long term data archival
 - Snowball
 - Storage Gateway